alronz/b2c-database-selection/MongoDB/Adminstration/scalability.md

 ##### Data Distribution in a Sharded Cluster

 First to shard the data, a shard key needs to be selected.
-The sharded key should be either an single indexed field or a compound index.
+The sharded key should be either a single indexed field or a compound index.
 Mongoldb then divid the sharded key values evenly over the shards as chunks.

 To ensure that the data in the different shards are distributed evenly.
 MongoDB use a splitting and a balancing background processes.
 The splitting process splits the chunks data whenever the data grows beyond a pre-defined chunk size.
 And the balancing process moves the chunks between different shards whenever the data in unevenly distributed.